Adolphe Thiers: Place in history

 Contemporary judgements about the place of Thiers in history depended largely upon the politics of those doing the judging.
 Among the most virulent critics of Thiers was Karl Marx, who had been forced to leave Paris when Thiers was head of the French government.
 In 1871, he described Thiers as "that monstrous gnome, [who] has charmed the French bourgeoisie for almost half a century, because he is the most consummate intellectual expression of their own class corruption. ...
 Thiers was consistent only in his greed for wealth and his hatred of the men that produce it."

 Victor Hugo lavishly praised Thiers when Thiers supported him in gaining a seat in the Académie Française, but later, when a candidate backed by Thiers defeated Hugo for a seat in the Assembly, Hugo wrote: "I have always felt for that celebrated statesman, eminent orator, that mediocre writer, that man with a narrow and small heart, an undefinable sentiment of admiration, aversion and disdain."
-Nonetheless, Hugo, along with Léon Gambetta, led the procession of mourners at Thiers' funeral.
+Nonetheless, Hugo, along with Léon Gambetta, led the procession of mourners at Thiers's funeral.
 Thiers achieved a place in French literature as the model for Eugène de Rastignac, one of the main characters in the La Comédie humaine of Honoré de Balzac.
 The character appears in twenty-eight of Balzac's novels.
 Rastignac's rapid rise from poverty to success in finance and politics, and his unusual family life, parallel those of Thiers.

 Following the death of Thiers, Gustave Flaubert wrote about the massive crowds that appeared at his funeral.
 "This truly national demonstration greatly struck me.
 I did not like this king of the bourgeois, but it doesn't matter.
 Compared with the others who surrounded him, he was a giant, and in addition he had one great virtue: patriotism.
 No one better summed up France better than he did.
 That was the reason for the huge effect of his death."
-Another historian, Maxime du Camp wrote after Thiers' funeral: "Certainly people laughed at his contradictions, and during his lifetime he was not spared mockery, but he continued to be respected, because he passionately loved France.
+Another historian, Maxime du Camp wrote after Thiers's funeral: "Certainly people laughed at his contradictions, and during his lifetime he was not spared mockery, but he continued to be respected, because he passionately loved France.
 In times of good fortune, he dreamed of a France that was great, strong, and respected; and when France was bent under the weight of misfortune which its faults had brought upon it, he made a superhuman effort to save it and to make it less miserable.
 This pleads in his favor and should earn him the indulgence of the future.